The Stress Factory: Pete Davidson walkout

 On April 29, 2019, Saturday Night Live comedian Pete Davidson walked out of a scheduled performance for the Bridgeport club after Davidson claimed the owner, Vinnie Brand, "disrespected" him for mentioning Ariana Grande and Kate Beckinsale on stage before his scheduled time slot.
 However, Brand claimed that he was only accommodating what Davidson's security guard told him to do by telling the audience to not call out those names while Davidson would have been on stage.

 Technical difficulties during Eddie Griffin performance

 On August 30, 2019, comedian Eddie Griffin was scheduled to perform at the New Brunswick location.
 However, as Griffin took the stage, the club's circuit breaker went down causing the lighting and microphones to not work during his set.
-Griffin became frustrated with the technical malfunctions that he accused the owner, Vinnie Brand, and the venue's management of racism to which reportedly Brand had dismissed those claims.
+Griffin became so frustrated with the technical malfunctions that he accused the owner, Vinnie Brand, and the venue's management of racism.
+Brand reportedly dismissed those claims.
 Griffin was also scheduled to perform the following night, August 31, 2019, but cancelled the performances due to the technical difficulties even though Brand stated the circuit breaker would be fixed in time.
 Comedian Drew Fraser became the replacement for the Saturday shows and the patrons for Griffin's shows had their ticket money refunded.